-We wanted to take a moment and discuss exactly what Marfan Syndrome as well as highlight some of the most common symptoms associated with this disease so that we can gain a better understanding of “why” most life companies will not consider someone with this disease eligible for traditional coverage.
+We wanted to take a moment and discuss what Marfan Syndrome as well as highlight some of the most common symptoms associated with this disease so that we can gain a better understanding of “why” most life companies will not consider someone with this disease eligible for traditional coverage.

 Marfan’s Syndrome Defined:

-Marfan’s Syndrome (MFS) is a genetic disorder that affects the “connective tissues” all throughout the body and is something that can affect different people different ways.
-Most individuals suffering from Marfan Syndrome will tend to be tall and thin with abnormally long legs, arms, fingers and toes.
+Marfan’s Syndrome (MFS) is a genetic disorder that affects the “connective tissues” all throughout the body and is something that can affect different people in different ways.
+Most individuals suffering from Marfan Syndrome will tend to be tall and thin with abnormally long legs, arms, fingers, and toes.
 Many will also have very “flexible” joints and sometimes scoliosis as well.

 Additional symptoms may include: